Lobeck Taylor Family Advocacy Clinic

 What Students Can Expect from the Clinic

-Each student attorney represents at least one client and handles a case from initial intake through final adjudication.
+Each student attorney represents at least one client in a direct representation case and handles one project.
 Students work in teams of two in cases, in terms of two to four in projects, and assume primary responsibility for their work.
-The Clinic director provides comprehensive and personalized supervision while challenging students to practice extensive self-reflection and critique.
+Professor Carpenter, the clinic director, provides comprehensive and personalized supervision while challenging students to practice extensive self-reflection and critique.

 The Clinic course includes case-related work, regular meetings with the Clinic director, and a weekly seminar.
 The seminar is highly interactive; students are required to complete assignments each week and must be prepared to participate during seminar.
-Students should expect to spend an average of 10-20 hours per week on case-related work (in addition to seminar preparation and in-class time).
+Students should expect to spend an average of 15-20 hours per week on case-related work (in addition to seminar preparation and in-class time).
 In some weeks the time demands may be lower, while some weeks require much more time.
 In addition, the demands of particular cases may require work on evenings and weekends or travel to meet with clients or witnesses.
 The Clinic course is four to six credit hours (the credit hours of the Clinic will be finalized and posted during the annual clinic application process, which takes place in March of every spring semester).